JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 ## Support for linear operators

 The input arguments of all Krylov.jl solvers that model $A$, $B$, $M$, $N$ and preconditioners can be any object that represents a linear operator.
-Krylov methods combined with linear operators allow to reduce computation time and memory requirements considerably by avoiding building and storing the system matrix.
+Krylov methods combined with linear operators allow to reduce computation time and memory requirements considerably by avoiding building and storing matrices.
 In nonlinear optimization, finding a critical point of a continuous function frequently involves linear systems where $A$ is a Hessian or a Jacobian.
 Materializing such operators as matrices is expensive in terms of operations and memory consumption and is unreasonable for high-dimensional problems.
 However, it is often possible to implement efficient Hessian-vector and Jacobian-vector products, for example with the help of automatic differentiation tools.